ThisIs-Developer/Java/Basic Code/Math - series/README.md

 It then computes the combination using the provided formula: n! / ((n-r)! * r!)

-# Positive Series Sum Calculation
+# Positive Series Sum Calculation [- View Code](https://github.com/ThisIs-Developer/Java/blob/main/Basic%20Code/Math%20-%20series/PositiveSeriesSum.java)

 This Java program calculates the sum of a series given by 1 + 1/2! + 1/3! + ... + 1/n!.